-The strategy works, as each of those sites boast membership numbers in the millions.
+The strategy works, as each of those sites boasts membership numbers in the millions.
 Facebook is perhaps the most famous example: The site started as an online directory connecting college students, whose invitation aspect came from the requirement of a college .edu email address to join.

 Other popular social network sites at the time, including Friendster and MySpace, were open to all to join, but Facebook being “for college students only” not only helped lend them an air of exclusivity, it also helped grow their business rapidly as they moved from college to college, before finally opening their gates to all.

-The site initially used the same low-key sign up form layout approach as other social networks, but with one major difference: Users were encouraged to sign up with their email addresses and were then placed on a waiting list to receive an exclusive invitation to join the site.
+The site initially used the same low-key sign-up form layout approach as other social networks, but with one major difference: Users were encouraged to sign up with their email addresses and were then placed on a waiting list to receive an exclusive invitation to join the site.

-Of course, whether there was an actual waiting list to join the site or not is up for debate, but it’s also beside the point; the strategy worked and Pinterest is still going strong.
+Of course, whether there was an actual waiting list to join the site or not is up for debate, but it’s also beside the point.
+The strategy worked and Pinterest is still going strong.

 In exchange, YouTube plastered their logo on the embedded videos, along with links back to watch the same content on their site.
 With this deal in place, YouTube saw a major increase in brand recognition, and soon skyrocketed in popularity.

 People everywhere are up for just about anything if there’s no cost involved, which makes giving something away to new customers perhaps the easiest and quickest way to build up your base.

-Rather than adopt a traditional advertising strategy from there though, Hotmail tapped into those customers and added an enticing tagline to the end of each of outgoing their emails: “Get Your Free Email with Hotmail.”
-As a result, within six months of launching, Hotmail’s base skyrocketed to one million users.
+Rather than adopt a traditional advertising strategy from there though, Hotmail tapped into those customers and added an enticing tagline to the end of each of its outgoing emails: “Get Your Free Email with Hotmail.”
+As a result, Hotmail’s base skyrocketed to one million users within six months of launching.

 Similarly, when Google unrolled its own premium email service, appropriately dubbed Gmail, in 2004 (which was also by invitation only, at least initially), it enticed new users to queue up for a spot in line by offering an unprecedented 1GB of storage space to new users – 500 times what Hotmail was offering in space at the time.